 A: Yes.
 Effective January 1, 2024, any retailer, their agents or employees, who sell or possess with the intent to sell or offer for sale any of the flavored tobacco products covered by state law will incur civil penalties in a manner similar to the STAKE Act.
-(Connolly, AB 935, 2023) Prior to January 1, 2024, state law mandated that violators of the law incur a \$250 penalty per violation.
+(Connolly, AB 935, 2023) Prior to January 1, 2024, violators of the law will incur a \$250 penalty per violation.